hiroyasuakada/UnrealEgo/README.md

 ## UnrealEgo Dataset

 Please download the UnrealEgo dataset on [our project page](https://4dqv.mpi-inf.mpg.de/UnrealEgo/).
+The dataset is 1.9TB in total.

 ### Structure